Dr. Denelle Wallace, Dean

 SED 486 Human Growth and Development (3 Credits)

-In this course students will be able to contribute, and gain an understanding of the physical, social,, emotional, speech and language, and intellectual, development of children and the ability to use, this understanding in guiding learning, experiences.
-The interaction of children with, individual difference - economic, social, racial,, ethnic, religious, physical, and mental - should, be incorporated to include skills contributing to, an understanding of developmental disabilities and, developmental issues related to but not limited to, attention deficit disorders, gifted education, including the use of multiple criteria to identify, gifted students, substance abuse, child abuse, and, family disruptions.
+Provides an understanding of the physical, social, emotional, linguistic, and intellectual development of children and the ability to use this understanding in guiding learning experiences.
+Includes skills contributing to an understanding of developmental disabilities and developmental issues related to, but not limited to, attention deficit disorders, gifted education, substance abuse, child abuse, and family disruptions.

 SED 488 School Community Relations (3 Credits)

-Study of the relationships between the local school and the local community, examining the impact of social classes and systems on education, providing opportunity for community field experience, and exploring means by which to involve various proponents of the community in the educative process.
+Study of the relationships between the local school and the local community, examining the impact of social classes and systems on education.
+Provides an opportunity for community field experience to explore means by which to involve various proponents of the community in the educational process.

 SED 499 Directed Teaching (internship) (12 Credits)